Need a test for COVID-19? Click here for information from Grapefruit Testing.

 The tracking and tracing process is implemented when a positive case of COVID-19 is identified.
 We will use the Quarantine Decision Tree to determine actions needed for anyone who may have been exposed.
 See also the CDC's page about contact tracing for close contacts.

-If a student is not ill (does not have symptoms) and must stay home to quarantine, take-home or downloadable assignments will be provided for the student to complete until able to return to class.
+If a student must stay home to quarantine, take-home or downloadable assignments will be provided for the student to complete until able to return to class.
+Please refer to the COVID19 Decision Tree in our Reopening Plan for details.

 There is no cost to the district or the patient.

-CUSD's primary method for distributing information to families is via email, phone and websites.
-Schools make hard copies available to families who do not or cannot access the information electronically.
-Grapefruit team has indicated that it will provide hard copies to our schools for those parents who need them.
+Parental consent forms for at-school COVID testing of students are available from the Grapefruit team in English and in Spanish Grapefruit has indicated that it will provide hard copies to our schools for those parents who need them.